Good stuff

 As with its SUV brother, it’s impressive.
 You would naturally expect a large and luxurious saloon to ride well and to deliver refinement.
 The ES90 is exemplary in both regards and must surely be one of the quietest cars we’ve ever tested.

-Its steering is as clear and lucid as a Swedish lake, and the least powerful single motor car – 328bhp – gets along the road sufficiently swiftly to have you questioning the need for more.
+Its steering is supremely light, but the least powerful single motor car – 328bhp – gets along the road sufficiently swiftly to have you questioning the need for more.
 Its (optional) dual-chamber air suspension gives it an appropriately plush ride quality.
 It handles pretty well, too, although it’s not as good as the Audi A6 e-tron or BMW i5 in that regard.
 But who buys a premium EV in search of B-road jollies?

 What's the verdict?